Strep throat is a disease that causes a sore throat (pharyngitis). It is an infection with a germ called Group A Streptococcus bacteria.

 Strep throat is most common in children between ages 5 and 15, although anyone can get it.

 Strep throat is spread by person-to-person contact with fluids from the nose or saliva.
 It commonly spreads among family or household members.

-Symptoms may be mild or severe.
-You will often start to feel sick about 2 to 5 days after you come in contact with the strep germ.
+Symptoms appear about 2 to 5 days after coming in contact with the strep germ.
 They may be mild or severe.

-may begin suddenly and is often highest on the second day.
-You may have chills.
+that may begin suddenly and is often the highest on the second day

 Other symptoms may include: